 Are There Any Health Benefits Associated With Intermittent Fasting?

 Absolutely!
-Research has shown that intermittent fasting can help reduce blood pressure, improve insulin sensitivity, lower cholesterol levels, fight cancer, prevent diabetes, and promote longevity.
+Research has shown intermittent fasting can help reduce blood pressure, improve insulin sensitivity, lower cholesterol levels, fight cancer, prevent diabetes, and promote longevity.
 Plus, it helps boost moods and mental clarity.
 All of these benefits come from restricting calories for short periods.

 Can Anyone Follow An Intermittent Fasted Diet?